 Dzi beads are considered to be very auspicious.
 And, because they are beads, of course, the easiest way to enjoy the Dzi beads for good feng shui is to use them in jewelry.

-Do you have to have the Dzi beads in jewelry, though?
-No, you do not.
-You could also just display several beads in an area of your home that can benefit from the protective and magical energy of Dzi beads.
+You could also display several beads in an area of your home, which will benefit from the protective and magical energy of Dzi beads.

 The Meaning and Origin of Dzi Beads

-The word "Dzi" translated from Tibetan means "shine, brightness, clearness, and splendor"; and the Chinese interpretation of "Dzi" is "heaven's pearls."
-Quite powerful for a small bead, isn't it?
+The word "Dzi" translated from Tibetan means "shine, brightness, clearness, and splendor," and the Chinese interpretation of "Dzi" is "heaven's pearls."
+Quite powerful for a small bead.

-A specific number of circles seems to be the central design for the Dzi bead (at least in feng shui); as most Dzi beads are classified by the number of eyes/circles they contain.
-The popular Dzi beads jewelry has up to 7, 12, or 21 eyes; and the meaning of the eye symbol used in jewelry and home decor is really easy to understand.
+A specific number of circles seems to be the central design for the Dzi bead (at least in feng shui) as most Dzi beads are classified by the number of eyes/circles they contain.
+Thus Dzi beads jewelry has up to 7, 12, or 21 eyes, and the meaning of the eye symbol used in jewelry and home decor is really easy to understand.

 The closest counterpart to Dzi bead and just as popular is the Turkish eye bead jewelry that serves the same protective purpose as the Dzi bead.
 Usually made from glass, the deep blue and white colors of the Turkish "evil eye" bead jewelry promote a calm state of mind and reassurance of protection from malevolent energies.